jensbouma/RT-issuetracker/README.md

 Chat:
 - RX/TX data communication is implemented (no audio carrier yet)
-- SFX added to simulate PTT press and release.
+- SFX added to simulate PTT press and release
+- List of actual users connected to
 - Radio shows User Name of transmitter (not sure this is a wanted feature in the student panel)

 Functionality: